 2. Tie release (day of): Following the release, your baby can breastfeed almost immediately.
 Some parents do notice a difference in latch from the first nursing session, but some babies do need more time and practice for feeding to improve.

 Talk with your provider about pain management for your baby.
-The first few days following a release, your baby may be sore or uncomfortable.
+Babies tend to struggle about 5-7 hours following the release.
+The first few days following a release, your baby may be sore or uncomfortable as well.
 Pain management can be as simple as practicing normal comfort measures such as skin-to-skin, and your provider may also give you age appropriate dosing for over the counter pain meds such as tylenol or ibuprofen or homeopathic medicine such as arnica.

 3. After release: Implement the stretches or lifts as prescribed by your provider.
 Here is an example: Frenotomy Aftercare Video